Best Free AI Coding Assistants 2026: We Tested 10 -- Only 4 Worth Using

 cd your-project && aider

 See OpenCode vs Aider comparison to decide between them.
+New to both?
+Our OpenCode vs Aider guide breaks it down.

 3. Gemini CLI -- Best Completely Free (No API Key)